DenoiseRep: Denoising Model for Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we demonstrated that the diffusion model paradigm is effective for feature level denoising in discriminative model, and proposed computation-free and label-free algorithm: Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA).
-It utilizes the denoising ability of diffusion models to denoise the features in the feature extraction layer, and fuses the parameters of the denoising layer with those of the feature extraction layer through parameter fusion, further improving retrieval accuracy without incurring additional computational costs.
-We validated the effectiveness of the FEFDFA method on multiple common image discrimination task datasets.
+In this work, we demonstrate that the diffusion model paradigm is effective for feature level denoising in discriminative model, and propose a computation-free and label-free method: \textit{DenoiseRep}.
+It utilizes the denoising ability of diffusion models to denoise the features in the feature extraction layer, and fuses the parameters of the denoising layer and the feature extraction layer, further improving retrieval accuracy without incurring additional computational costs.
+We validate the effectiveness of the \textit{DenoiseRep} method on multiple common image discrimination task datasets.